 Once you have the names of a couple of clinics, give them a call or visit their websites to get more information.
-You also want a doctor who has lots of experience with the surgery and who uses the latest technology.
+You want a doctor who has been certified by the American Board of Ophthalmology, who also has lots of experience with the surgery and who uses the latest technology.
 It is also important to select a provider who delivers good eye care overall.
 Consider clinics that offer comprehensive eye care.
 That way, they are ready to perform your cataract surgery, as well as treat you afterward and for many years to come.